The Black Sand and Gold Recovery Company: Promotion of the Black Sand and Gold Recovery Company

 One of the many newspaper articles that flooded the country on the fortunes that can be made from Pacific black sand.

-In June 1906, Parkyn's Suggestion magazine introduced the Black Sand and Gold Recovery Company through a five-page advertisement and a three-page editorial written by Parkyn.
+In June 1906, Herbert A. Parkyn's Suggestion magazine introduced the Black Sand and Gold Recovery Company through a five-page advertisement and a three-page editorial written by Parkyn.
 He explained that his Suggestion magazine normally avoided speculative stock promotions but made an exception because the company's officers and operations were personally known to him.

 Dr. Parkyn described The Black Sand and Gold Recovery Company as one of the most promising industrial ventures of its era, aiming to recover vast mineral wealth from the black sands of the Pacific Coast.
 These sands, long known to contain large quantities of gold, iron, and other valuable minerals, had historically resisted profitable extraction.
 The company claimed to have overcome this barrier through the Lovett Process, a patented system of magnetic separation and mineral recovery that its backers described as a "virtual monopoly" on commercial black sand treatment.
 J. F. Batchelder, the Superintendent of Mines and Metallurgy who ran the research for the government in Black sands, was now running the operations of the company.
 He called control of the Lovett patents "the only key to unlock the inconceivable wealth" of the Pacific black sands.

 The company's launch coincided with a surge of newspaper stories about hidden fortunes in Pacific sands, which created a favorable environment for its promotion.
 Beyond financial returns, the company's promoters envisioned a broad economic impact, with new industries along the Pacific Coast, tens of thousands of jobs, and a substantial increase in national wealth.
 Parkyn closed his editorial by urging readers to investigate the opportunity themselves, and that he and his friends and relatives were already highly invested.
 Dr. Parkyn would serve as the fiscal agent for the company and use his large platform in the New Thought movement to bring in hundreds of investors.

 One of the many news articles that appeared across the country about the Lovett system of extracting gold and Iron from the Pacific black sands.